Beast (2022 Indian film): Casting

 Vijay portrays Veera Raghavan, a RAW agent.
 Nelson compared him to the characters James Bond and John Wick.
 In January 2021, Pooja Hegde was reported to be the lead actress, and hinted her inclusion in an interview in February 2021.
 Her inclusion was confirmed by Sun Pictures on 24 March 2021.
 The film marks her return to Tamil cinema after a decade, following her debut in the film industry with Mugamoodi (2012).
 Hegde allotted 50 days for Beast, and a remuneration of ₹3.5 crore was offered to her.
 After reports emerged that the team was planning to cast a second female lead, they denied this, stating there was no room for more leading actors in the film and the script did not demand for it.
 Hegde said the film properly combines the filmmaking style of Nelson, and the acting style of Vijay.
 Nelson said he wanted an actress who could match Vijay's height and decided on Hedge, then fresh off from the success of the Telugu film Ala Vaikunthapurramuloo (2020).

-In March 2021, VTV Ganesh and Kavin were announced as being a part of the cast after being present in the launch event.
-Kavin denied being part of the cast, but said three months later that he was working as an assistant director.
-Malayalam actress Aparna Das confirmed her presence in the project in April.
-In May 2021, Malayalam actor Shine Tom Chacko was approached for a prominent role in the film, making his Tamil debut.
+In March 2021, VTV Ganesh was revealed as being a part of the cast after being present in the launch event.
+Kavin, who was also present, denied being part of the cast, but said three months later that he was working as an assistant director.
+Malayalam actress Aparna Das announced her presence in the project in April.
+In May 2021, Malayalam actor Shine Tom Chacko joined the cast, making his Tamil debut.
 Yogi Babu confirmed his presence in the project in June, collaborating with Vijay for the fifth time after Velayudham (2011), Mersal (2017), Sarkar (2018) and Bigil (2019).
 On 7 August 2021, Sun Pictures announced that Selvaraghavan would be acting in the film.
-Lilliput and Ankur Ajit Vikal were also announced as a part of the cast on the same day.
+The same day they formally confirmed the casting of Shine Tom Chacko and Aparna Das, and announced Ankur Vikal was part of the film.
 Nelson said he wanted a relatively new face for a certain role, and Selvaraghavan immediately accepted when approached.
 The film is Selvaraghavan's debut as an actor.

 Choreographer-cum-actor Sathish Krishnan joined the film's cast during the second schedule.
 The film was reported to have three antagonists.
 On 25 August, Smruthi, Janani Durga, Madhuri Watts and Hasini Pavithra were cast in undisclosed roles.
-On 1 October, Ananda Vikatan reported that Shaji Chen would play an important role in the film.
-In mid-October, it was reported that Sujatha Babu, who works as television reporter in Sun News channel, will be seen as Vijay's mother in the film.
+On 1 October, Cinema Vikatan reported that Shaji Chen would play an important role in the film.
+In mid-October, it was reported that Sujatha Babu, who works as television reporter in Sun News channel, would appear in the film.
 Redin Kingsley, a regular in Nelson's films, joined in the same month.
 On 28 November, Nelson released a behind-the-scenes still confirming the involvements of singer-songwriter Bjorn Surrao, Sunil Reddy and Shiva Arvind, all three of whom worked in the director's previous film Doctor.
 Sunil Reddy and Shiva Arvind reprise their roles from Doctor as Mahaali and Killi.